 Unfortunately, there is no drug such as Narcan which would reverse the effects of a barbiturate overdose.

 It is imperative to follow these guidelines to avoid potential overdose:

 - Take the proper amount of the drug

 - Don’t mix barbiturates with alcohol or any other drugs

-- If you are taking other medication, inform your doctor
+- If one is taking other medication, inform a doctor